 If results don’t align with hypothesis

-If the results of the assessment conclude that a student requires special education services or accommodations, then the school must start to put together an IEP or a 504 plan without delay, especially if the student has low grades.
-Some circumstances such as impending standardized testing (read more about my experiences with standardized testing here) or requests for accessible textbooks (read more about accessible textbooks here) may require that an IEP meeting be scheduled quickly.
+If the results of the assessment conclude that a student requires special education services or accommodations, then the school must start to put together an IEP or a 504 plan without delay.
+Some circumstances such as impending standardized testing, low grades, or requests for accessible textbooks may require that an IEP meeting be scheduled quickly.

 I am grateful that my family was proactive in getting me accommodations back in kindergarten, as this was the foundation for how I would receive services in elementary school, middle school, high school, and even college.
 I hope this post is helpful for parents or other staff members on understanding how child study teams work and why they are important to request.